Saturday, December 20, 2025

 A. Courtship as Warfare

 In Ilocano tradition, courtship was competitive.
-Lam-ang doesn't just offer love; he offers gold and magic.
-It proves he can protect and provide for a clan.
+Lam-ang proves he can protect and provide for a whole clan.

 B. Cyclical Rebirth

 Like the Rice Cycle, Lam-ang must fall to be reborn.
-This "pabalik-balik" philosophy shows that for Filipinos, death is never the final chapter.
+This shows that death is never the final chapter.

 🧠 Student Challenge